Country summary

 Overview

-Indonesia's current policies lead to a strong increase in emissions towards 2030 and do not yet put it on a low-carbon trajectory that uses its vast renewable energy potential.
-Key measures needed for strengthening Indonesia’s climate action and substantiating the President’s recent ambitious announcements include:
+Indonesia's current policies lead to a strong increase in future emissions and do not yet put it on a low-carbon trajectory.
+Key measures needed for strengthening Indonesia’s climate action are:

 Despite the uncertain outlook and mixed progress in the development of policies and targets, there have been several positive developments worth highlighting: